With a northern Maine location, this resort keeps cranking through April into

 Cannon and Loon in New

 Hampshire both keep their lift spinning till mid April when snow and temperatures allow - that's why they call them the White Mountains, right?!
-Loon Tuckerman’s deserves mention – though you have to hike (no luxury lifts or lodging here) the flanks of the highest mountain on the Eastern Seaboard, 6,288' this au natural spring ski terrain.
+Loon Tuckerman’s deserves mention – though you have to hike (no luxury lifts or lodging here) the flanks of the highest mountain on the Northeastern Seaboard, 6,288' this au natural spring ski terrain.
 Just remember that

 Tuckerman's Ravine is backcountry, climb to ski terrain, pack in pack out,